kautukraj/kautukraj.github.io/extracurriculars.md

 ---
 layout: page
-permalink: /projects/
+permalink: /extracurriculars/
-title: Non-Research Projects
+title: Extracurricular Activities
 ---

 Here is a non-exhaustive list of my non-research projects.
 My research work can be found <a href="/research">here</a>.